 Giraffe @ Safari Niagara

-- We have three giraffes at Safari Niagara.
+- We have two giraffes at Safari Niagara.
 Rainbow was born in 2002 and has been here almost that long.
-Moses and Ziphora were born on different dates in 2015.
-They have been here since 2016.
+Moses was born in 2015 and has been here since 2016.

 Did you know?